wcac26/fivethirtyeight/20180817/work.md

 Riddler
 -------

+> Ariel, Beatrice and Cassandra — three brilliant game theorists — were bored at a game theory conference (shocking, we know) and devised the following game to pass the time.
+They drew a number line and placed $1 on the 1, $2 on the 2, $3 on the 3 and so on to $10 on the 10.

+> Each player has a personalized token.
+They take turns — Ariel first, Beatrice second and Cassandra third — placing their tokens on one of the money stacks (only one token is allowed per space).
+Once the tokens are all placed, each player gets to take every stack that her token is on or is closest to.
+If a stack is midway between two tokens, the players split that cash.

+> How will this game play out?
+How much is it worth to go first?

 **Solution:** This game will result in payouts of **Ariel $23; Beatrice $17; Cassandra $15**.
 Therefore, the price that one should pay to go first is E\[first place money\] - E\[prize money if positions are randomly determined\].
 This works out to be $23 - $18.33 = **$4.67 to go first**.
 That being said, the game will play out like: **Ariel: $10 -&gt; Beatrice: $6 -&gt; Cassandra: $5**

 **Explanation:** For this problem, I worked backwards from the 1,000 possible ending positions.
 The 1,000 possible ending positions are the 10 x 10 x 10 positions each player can take.
 From there, we see which positions result in payouts where Ariel &gt; Beatrice &gt; Cassandra where nobody can do any better by moving.
 We then maximize Cassandra and Beatrice's payout, maintaining the payout rule where A &gt; B &gt; C. From this, we end up with the final position in my solution.